Homemade food freedom act

 Yes, it is possible that there are local ordinances, Tax Commission, and/or U.S. Food and Drug Administration (FDA) rules that may be in effect.

-How do I calculate whether my home baking industry makes $75,000 or more?
+How do I calculate whether my business makes $75,000 or more?

-Are breads, desserts and cakes the only products covered by the Act?
+What food products are covered by the Act?

-If I have a concern in regards to a product I purchased at a home bakery would the Health Department investigate?
+If I have a concern in regards to a product I purchased from a Home Food Establishment would the Health Department investigate?

 Who do I contact if I have any questions?